MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 - A HoloLens or HoloLens 2 running the [Windows 10 April 2018 update](requirements.md) or later.
 - A remote collaborator using the Teams desktop application or the Teams mobile app.
 - An internet connection.
 At least [1.5 mpbs of bandwidth is recommended](/microsoftteams/upgrade-prepare-environment-prepare-network#bandwidth-planning).
-- To know your credentials for signing into the HoloLens and Dynamics 365 Remote Assist.
+- Your credentials for signing into the HoloLens and Dynamics 365 Remote Assist.
-- To have Dynamics 365 Remote Assist installed on your HoloLens or HoloLens 2.
+- Dynamics 365 Remote Assist installed on your HoloLens or HoloLens 2.
-- (Optional) If you're a Dynamics 365 Field Service customer, to connect to Dynamics 365 Field Service from Dynamics 365 Remote Assist, you'll need a Dynamics 365 Remote Assist Attach license.
+- (Optional) If you're a Dynamics 365 Field Service customer, a Dynamics 365 Remote Assist Attach license to connect to Dynamics 365 Field Service from Dynamics 365 Remote Assist.
 [Learn more](buy-remote-assist.md)

 ## Overview of core features

 When you launch Dynamics 365 Remote Assist, the **Call** tab is selected by default.
-This is where you'll see your recent contacts.
+This tab shows your recent contacts.
 You can use the tools in the top-right corner to access Dynamics 365 Field Service bookings, move the window, or pin the window to a particular place in your world.

 ![Screenshot of the HoloLens field of view, showing the Call tab screen.](media/02.00-contacts.png)

-Select the **Files** tab at any time (before, during, or after a call) to access service-related documents from OneDrive for Business.
+Select the **Files** tab at any time (before, during, or after a call) to access service-related documents from OneDrive.

 ![Screenshot of the HoloLens field of view, showing the Files tab screen.](media/06.00-files.png "Files")